ascendc_assert

 x

-ascendc_assert provides an API for implementing the assertion function in the CPU or NPU domain.
-When the assertion condition is not met, the system outputs the assertion information and prints it in a formatted manner on the screen.
+Provides an API for implementing the assert function in both the CPU domain and NPU domain.
+When the assert condition is not met, the system outputs the assert information and prints it in a formatted manner on the screen.

-In the operator kernel implementation code, ascendc_assert is used to check the code and format and output some debugging information.
+Use ascendc_assert to check the code where assertions need to be added to the operator kernel implementation code, and format the output of debugging information.
 The following is an example:

 1